reigenatk/rpg-game/devlog.md

 Items: Homework packet, pencils, ticking clock in the song?

+**YA**:

+You see friend again at some random place.
+He's a total druggie?

-**YA**: Small apartment building, wagie job, drinking alcohol, parents are OLD.
+Small apartment building, wagie job, drinking alcohol, parents are OLD.
 Have to take care of them.
 A failed date due to deterioration of social skills.

 Staring mindlessly into a screen that blares random audio